-1. Residential development will be supported within the existing settlement boundary or otherwise in accordance with the development plan.
+1. Residential development will be supported within the existing settlement boundary or otherwise in accordance with the development plan subject to Local Plan Policies.

 a) Development must address the identified local need in terms of the mix and type of sizes of accommodation.
-The accommodation must predominantly include a mix of the following:
+Priority shall be given to the following and include a suitable mix in residential developments of 10 units or more: